 Responsibilities if selected:

-- SAF Research Fellows will be expected to work 8 hours per week for 14 weeks during each semester (224 hrs for the entire academic year) or an equivalent number of total hours over the summer.
-Fellows will be paid at a rate of $10/hr.
+- SAF Research Fellows will be expected to work 8 hours per week for 14 weeks during each semester (224 hours for the entire academic year) or an equivalent number of total hours over the summer.
+Fellows will be paid at a rate of $10/hour.

 - As an SAF Research Fellow, you will be part of the Coastal Research Fellows program in your college.
-The college program directors are: Peter Gasca (Business/CoBE), Dr. Edward Jadallah (Education), Dr. Aneilya Barnes (Humanities and Fine Arts), and Dr. Michael Roberts (Science).
+The college program directors are: Peter Gasca (Business/CoBE), Edward Jadallah (Education), Aneilya Barnes (Humanities and Fine Arts), and Michael Roberts (Science).

 - Periodically, you will be asked to provide updates for University Communication, including photos, quotes, or brief activity summaries.

 - At some point during your fellowship, you must enroll in at least three credits of undergraduate research, senior thesis, or a related Experiential Learning course.
 If not already required for this course, you must complete a final research/thesis paper or project.

 - You must present your research at least once at the annual CCU Undergraduate Research Competition, held each April.
 You are also encouraged to present at an external conference or venue, if possible.